 Puma was established over 70 years ago by Rudolf Dassler, an enterprising businessman from the Bavarian town of Herzogenaurach in Germany.
 He was the brother of Adolf Dassler, the founder of Adidas.
 Together, the pair operated a successful footwear business for many years, until their relationship soured beyond repair.

-That football model was the Puma King.
-Over the years, many other footballers fell in love with the shoe, including the legendary Pele of Brazil, along with Argentina’s Diego Maradona and the Netherlands’ Johan Cruyff.
-Since then, the shoe has passed into football glory and beyond.
+That soccer model was the Puma King.
+Over the years, many other soccerers fell in love with the shoe, including the legendary Pele of Brazil, along with Argentina’s Diego Maradona and the Netherlands’ Johan Cruyff.
+Since then, the shoe has passed into soccer glory and beyond.

 Puma brought back the famous silhouette and remade it for the lifestyle category, giving fans a chance to wear the kicks on the streets instead of on the field.
 One of the sneakers from the series is the Puma King Suede Legends.
 It combines the King shoe with another legendary model from the brand, the Puma Suede.
 As a result, this model has sporty accents balanced with a street-ready touch.

 - The synthetic sole offers support that is responsive and well-cushioned.